deviprasad07/anvishi/holdingsandventures/termsofservice.md

 ---
 layout: page
-title: Automated parking spot finder
+title: Terms of Service
-permalink: /projects/automated-parking-spot-finder/
+permalink: /holdingsandventures/termsofservice/
 exclude_from_nav: true
 ---
 The automated parking spot finder was an Arduino based system that notified on a web interface a grid of available parking spots categorized on permit levels.
 My responsibilities in this project included: